 * The option “Output-Rate” is selectable wiht Low (5Hz), Medium(55-65Hz), and High(105-125Hz).
 The exact rate depends on the used sensors.

-For example, the map shows three different stages of solution estimates:
+The map in the ANavS® GUI shows different stages of solution estimates:

 * SPP-Solution (red): This solution is very inaccurate and a standard car-navi or smartphone solution